Explore Science-first Philosophy

 Verified.
 Empirically supported and rationally deduced.

-Immediately following the state of the singularity, the universe entered a phase of rapid expansion and cooling, known as the Big Bang Expansion.
-This critical period signifies not an explosion in space but the very expansion of space itself, from an incomprehensibly dense point known as a singularity.
-For more, check out: The Expanding Universe Explained.
+Immediately after the earliest state we can model, the universe entered a period of rapid expansion and cooling.
+This is the Big Bang Expansion: not an explosion in space, but the expansion of space itself.

 Big History Thresholds: 1=Big Bang | 2=Stars&Galaxies | 3=Chemicals | 4=Solar System | 5=First Life | 6=TI | 7=Agrarian | 8=Science